Sayaniku/senko-bot/README.md

 Nodejs 20.04 is needed

-If you want edit the source code, please use nodemon (npm i -g nodemon), he's needed to be installed globally
+If you want edit the source code, please use nodemon (npm i -g nodemon), he's needed to be installed globally (for mac you can check because a little bit special)

 Discord : https://discord.gg/x4GeJMMzBB